galaxyproject/galaxy-hub/src/GalaxyUpdates/2015_04/index.md

      Note: the UNAFold requires a big amount of RAM - e.g. the folding of 43 kb RNA eats near 30 GB of memory.
 So, after the installation of this wrapper you will need to modify the job_conf.xml of your Galaxy instance properly.
 Also, please be sure that zip datatype is registered as binary datatype in your Galaxy instance.

 * *From [steffen](https://toolshed.g2.bx.psu.edu/view/steffen):*
-  * [covenntree](https://toolshed.g2.bx.psu.edu/view/steffen/covenntree): !CoVennTree compares up to three rooted trees at the same time. !CoVennTree (Comparative weighted Venn Tree) is a software to analyze and compare up to three datasets.
-Unlike other methods, !CoVennTree correlates data on the leaf level and transfers this information to the root node. !CoVennTree works with numbers to compute weighted Venn diagrams for each node in the graph (rooted tree).
+  * [covenntree](https://toolshed.g2.bx.psu.edu/view/steffen/covenntree): CoVennTree compares up to three rooted trees at the same time.
+CoVennTree (Comparative weighted Venn Tree) is a software to analyze and compare up to three datasets.
+Unlike other methods, CoVennTree correlates data on the leaf level and transfers this information to the root node.
+CoVennTree works with numbers to compute weighted Venn diagrams for each node in the graph (rooted tree).
 Therefore any kind of input data can be processed as long as the data structure will be taken into account.

      http://journal.frontiersin.org/Journal/10.3389/fgene.2015.00043/abstract